Origami-Cloudless-AI/software-engineering-project/README.md

     - 210 hours == 15 hours/week, originally
     - 210 hours / 12 weeks == 17.5 hours/week
     - 210 hours / 10 weeks  == 21 hours/week, ideally
-  - ~~@Hiroshi to negotiate with Matti and each student~~

 # Project goal
 We will reproduce [Roberto's demo video](https://youtu.be/xYntGeLmCSI), adding its ML training phase, towards NEXUS Demo day (27th March).
-While Roberto's demo uses relatively large hardware which may not belong to TinyML precisely (e.g. TinyML run on RTOS but not on Linux), those hardware (e.g. Jetson nano) usually come with a ready made tool-stack to run ML examples immediately.
+While Roberto's demo uses relatively large hardware which may not belong to TinyML precisely (e.g. TinyML run on RTOS but not on Linux), those hardware (e.g. Jetson nano) usually come with a mature ready-made tool-stack to run ML examples immediately.
 There are 4 benefits of making use of Roberto's demo for this project.

-1. Jetson nano is a standalone GPU, where we run some computer vision app, dashboard on a webserver and jupyternotebook at once before pipelining with other node.
+1. Jetson nano is a standalone GPU, where we run the following app locally at once before starting pipeline of other nodes.
+  - some computer vision app
+  - dashboard on a webserver
+  - jupyter notebook
 2. We could learn from Jetson nano mature tool-stack what kind of tool-stack is still missing to implement TinyMLaaS in the future.
-3. We could start with this existing demo immediately and be polishing it more fancy gradually, aiming at investors attending NEXUS Demo day.
+3. We could start with this existing demo immediately in CI and be polishing it more fancy gradually, aiming at investors attending NEXUS Demo day.
 4. We could gradually migrating to TinyML by adding or replacing a note.
-For example, we could replace the data acquistion node with a `camera` + `Arduino Nano 33 BLE Sense` + `RPI` or a `camera` + `RPI pico`.
+For example, we could replace the data acquistion node with:
+   - camera + Arduino Nano 33 BLE Sense + RPI (for IP)
+   - camera + RPI pico with WiFi

 Our final goal is to run ML on a mirocontrooler node but it's better to start with the safer configuration at first.